Superhero-king/RuiQi/README.md

 go run server/main.go
 ```

-The API server will start at `http://localhost:2333` by default.
+The API server will start at `http://localhost:2333/api/v1` by default.
+The swagger UI will start at `http://localhost:2333/swagger/index.html` by default.
+The redoc UI will start at `http://localhost:2333/redoc` by default.
+The frontend will start at `http://localhost:2333/` by default.

 ## API Endpoints